MiroStW/pkm-embedding-pipeline/docs/embedding_models.md

 ## Overview

 The embedding model components are responsible for generating vector embeddings for document chunks.
-The system supports multiple embedding models and includes a fallback mechanism for reliability.
+The system uses state-of-the-art multilingual models with a fallback mechanism for reliability.

 ## Components